AhmadBilalAmjad/stock-index-values-tracker/README.md

 ## Email Alerts

-The application includes a cron job that checks stock prices every 5 minutes and sends email alerts when price thresholds are crossed.
+The application includes a cron job that checks stock prices every minute and sends email alerts when price thresholds are crossed.

 ### SMTP Configuration